 Why pursue a research opportunity?

-Each year, many of our undergrads work closely with a professor on a research or development project.
+Many of our undergraduates work closely with a professor on a research or development project.
 This work allows students to delve deeply into a topic that they find fascinating.
-Students may produce a novel research result that leads to publication, a piece of software that is used to solve a real-world problem, or a software innovation that they can contribute to an open-source project.
+Students may produce a novel research result that leads to publication, a piece of software that is used to solve a real-world problem or a software innovation that they can contribute to an open-source project.

-The three most common ways to work on a research project in our department
+The four most common ways to work on a research project in computer science:

 To enrol in CSC494H1/495H1, have your supervisor email the Undergraduate Office with your name, student number, and project description.
-Your prerequisites will be checked, and when everything is in order you will be enrolled in the course.
+Your prerequisites will be checked, and when approved, you will be enrolled in the course.

 Note: For your first project course, you will be enrolled in CSC494H1; and for your second project course, you will be enrolled in CSC495H1.